All Episodes

 It's good to say that because I'm the same way.

-Yeah, I have a Frequently Asked Questions page also up there that I'm constantly referring people to.
+Yeah, I have a frequently asked questions page also up there that I'm constantly referring people to.

-It's a link at the bottom of every page, FAQ, and if they click on that they can get a lot of answers about the website and real audio and transcripts and all the typical questions I get.
+And if they click on that, they can get a lot of answers about the website and real audio and transcripts and all the little statistical questions I get.

 You know, one thing you could do for me, my biggest complaint I get is the guest lineup.

-I'd like you to tell them why I don't have a guest lineup for next week.
+And I like you to tell them why I don't have a guest lineup for next week.

 The reason he doesn't is because I haven't given it to him because I don't know who's going to be on.